a-nushkasharma/DSLtoCPPCompiler/README.md

 ## Project Overview

 This compiler parses and semantically analyzes a Solidity-like language and generates equivalent C++ source code.

-Each file contains the code for teh complete DSl semantics commented at the end of it!
+###Each file contains the code for the complete DSL semantics commented at the end of it!
 It supports:

 - **Primitive types**: `uint`, `int`, `bool`, `address`